 Are you ready to learn how to make a star garland with Ayda from Cafenohut?
-Ayda was generous enough to create this tutorial for Merry Makings free Christmas craft magazine that you can download right here.
+Ayda was generous enough to create this tutorial for Merry Makings free Christmas craft magazine.
 Since this magazine was released in 2013, Ayda has gone on to be featured in Mollie Makes, Romantic Homes and even published her first sewing book last year!

 The book teaches you how to sew simple gifts for babies and children.
 It’s a fabulous book, and I loved it!
 I’m currently adapting the sewing pattern for the baby t-shirt collar to fit my neck.
 It’s a work in progress.

 You can get started decorating for the holidays today!
 Gather your supplies and get sewing.
 Luckily, the tutorial is easy to follow.

 Remember that you are simply stitching straight lines!

 - Pieces of Fabric like this (I almost passed out when I found this glitter material on Etsy) or you can use Fabric Scraps

 - Star Template (you can find great templates here that will show you the measurement in the top corner in the size of star you want to make).

 - Sewing Machine or sewing kit (if you choose to sew by hand)

 - Eyelet Setter